damionas/Classifying-the-Colour-Images-of-Cats-and-Dogs---Kaggle-Project/README.md

 The graph suggest there is an overfitting in the model.
 With each Epoch as Accuracy is increasing , the validation accuracy is not increasing proportionally.

+To fix the overfitting, some dummy data was created.
+Existing data are modified into different forms by applying zoom,shear